MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/celonis-ems.md

 ## Limitations and issues

-You should be aware of the following limitations and issues associated with accessing Celonis EMS data:
+You should be aware of the following limitations and issues associated with accessing Celonis EMS 1 data (does not apply for Celonis OCPM):

 * Celonis EMS has a built-in limit of 200-K rows and 20 columns returned per record.